roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

 # Reliability

-In this part, we'll guide you through the process of testing and configuring three key code-level design patterns: retry, circuit-breaker, and cache-aside, using our implementation.
+In this part, we'll guide you through the process of testing and configuring two key code-level design patterns: retry, and circuit-breaker, using our implementation.
 The upcoming sections will provide detailed steps for you to follow and experiment with these design patterns.

 ## Retry and Circuit Break Pattern